Amendments – planning schemes

 Maintaining flood information in planning schemes

-Planning scheme amendments online - Department of Planning and Community Development
+View all Planning scheme amendments - Department of Transport and Planning

 Current amendments to planning schemes